Christine Grosart is a front line Paramedic, based in Somerset, UK. She is also an Offshore & Diver Medic, working in the North Sea.

 Chris has successfully headed up cave diving exploration of her own and currently has the end of the line in two caves in France and has pushed the dry cave beyond sumps in a third.
 She has also organised exploratory trips in Croatia and has the end of the line in a deep cave near Rijeka.

 Chris has enjoyed classic caving trips across France and the Uk, such as the Pierre St Martin, Dent de Crolles, ‘The Far North’ in Dan Yr Ogof, ‘Maytime’ in Agen Allwedd and ‘Dog Leg’ and ‘War of the Worlds’ in Ogof Draenen.
+She has been fortunate to have dived at Wakulla Springs in Florida.

 In 2010, she completed a degree in Paramedic Science with the University of the West of England and has spent several years studying Geosciences with the Open University.
+Chris is also a project manager for Project Baseline South Wales Caves and Secretary, team diver and underwater photographer for Ghost Fishing UK.

 Chris is available for talks across the UK and Europe and she is a fully accredited level 2 cave leader, offering caving trips to the public.